 Ryan Baker expects to receive his Master’s degree in Archaeological Studies in May 2019.
 His thesis will investigate the functional differences between portable ground stone and bedrock ground stone at Trinchera Cave in Southeastern Colorado.
 By doing this, it may help to determine if there was a point at which hunter-gatherers abandoned portable ground stone for more permanent features or if they were using them in conjunction with one another.

 Amy Gillaspie expects to complete her Masters Degree in Spring 2019 as a student of Mesoamerican Archaeology, focusing work in the Belize River Valley.
 Her areas of interest are in the Late Classic Maya transition, Maya ancestor veneration practices, and terminal deposit rituals.
 Her research currently includes an iconographic study of Late Classic figurines from the Belize River Valley.
 She also works as an intern with Denver Museum of Nature and Science at the early ceramic Plains Woodlands site of Magic Mountain in Golden, Colorado."

 Lucia Terpak was awarded the "2018 SRF Source Award" from the Source Research Foundation for her novel research on ibogaine and addiction.
-Lucia presented at the 2017 Society for Applied Anthroplogy annual meetings on explanatory models and barriers to care experienced by low-income Type II diabetes patients.
+Lucia presented at the 2017 Society for Applied Anthropology annual meetings on explanatory models and barriers to care experienced by low-income Type II diabetes patients.
 She works as a research associate and evaluator for the Community Partnerships project at The Colorado Trust and as a TA for a health policy class.
 Lucia is interested in Critical Race Studies, Social Determinants of Health, Substance Abuse & Addiction, Mental Illness, Public/Applied Anthropology, and Collaborative Research Methodologies.